The Method

 Some people process through writing.
 Some through talking.
 Some through movement.

 If traditional journaling never clicked for you, you might be a visual thinker.
-Welcome home.
+This was built for that.

 3. Community wisdom beats AI prescriptions.